codewitch-honey-crisis/gfx/docs/index.md

 GFX is copyright (C) 2021-2022 by honey the codewitch.
 GFX is licensed under the MIT license.

 ---
-Get started using GFX by referencing one of the drivers for it from your platformio project:
+Get started using GFX by referencing one of the drivers for it from your PlatformIO project's INI file:
 ```ini
 [env:esp32-ILI9341]
 platform = espressif32